-Policy Name: Acceptable and Responsible Use of Computing Technology
+Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 I. Policy Statement

-students and employees the use of a broad range of computing technology.
+students and employees a broad range of technology and information services.
 In

-order to maintain computing technology systems that effectively serve and
+order to maintain systems that effectively serve and

-for the performance of their jobs are considered the property of Onondaga
+for the performance of their jobs are the property of OCC.

 II.
 Reason for Policy